-137. You and your friend Alison work in different parts of a large firm.
-In a recent analysis, your area strategies, the use of resources, and the future of each unit.
+129. You and your friend Alison work in different parts of a large firm.
+In a recent analysis, your area was labeled a "cash cow" and hers was labeled a "question mark."
+What things would you do differently in your area than Alison would do in hers?

-There are many possible answers, but students should understand the different kinds of
+There are many possible answers, but students should be able to describe both cash cows and question marks as well as understand the different kinds of strategies, the use of resources, and the future of each unit.